fastly/terraform-provider-fastly/docs/resources/kvstore.md

 ### Optional

-- `force_destroy` (Boolean) Allow the KV store to be deleted, even if it contains entries.
+- `force_destroy` (Boolean) Allow the KV Store to be deleted, even if it contains entries.
 Defaults to false.

 ### Read-Only